Permit Speed Across Northern Westchester: How Long Each Town Actually Takes

 The building permit timing above is just the standard administrative path.
 Variance pursuit and environmental review add similar increments across the six towns:

-- ZBA variance pursuit: 60–120 days minimum across all six towns.
-Public hearing cycles, neighbor notification, and meeting agendas drive the timeline regardless of jurisdiction.
+- ZBA variance pursuit: typically several months across all six towns, since public hearing cycles, neighbor notification, and meeting agendas drive the calendar regardless of jurisdiction.
+Verify the current ZBA cycle with your town.

-- Wetlands review: 60–120 days when complete submission.
-All six towns regulate substantively; the difference is how often properties trigger.
+- Wetlands review: commonly weeks-to-months for complete submissions, depending on case complexity and meeting cadence.
+All six towns regulate wetlands substantively; the difference is how often properties trigger.

-- Steep-slope review: 4–8 weeks when complete submission.
+- Steep-slope review: generally a few weeks to a couple of months for complete submissions.
 Bedford, New Castle, North Castle, and Pound Ridge all have active steep-slope provisions; Yorktown and Somers have similar regulation in some districts.
+Confirm each town’s current threshold.

-- Septic capacity (WCDOH): 60–120 days.
-County-level, not town-level—but more bedroom-addition projects trigger it in private-septic-heavy Bedford, North Castle, New Castle, Pound Ridge, and the rural portions of Yorktown and Somers.
+- Septic capacity (WCDOH): county-level review (not town-level).
+Timelines vary by case complexity.
+More bedroom-addition projects trigger this layer in private-septic-heavy Bedford, North Castle, New Castle, Pound Ridge, and the rural portions of Yorktown and Somers.

 What Actually Drives Speed (Hint: It’s Not the Town)